himanshu11-git/Darkwood/README.md

 # Darkwood DEMO
-This is a CLI based game made by using Python and MySQL (This version might have some issues while running)
+This is a CLI based game made by using Python and MySQL (This version might have some run-time issues)